The-FinAI/CALM/README.md

 ![Image](./res.png)

 ## Bias Analysis
 We explore bias in three datasets using three LLMs (ChatGPT, GPT-4, and our model) that have the processing ability of the tasks.
 We consider the impact of gender, age, and foreign status on German, the impact of gender on ccFraud, and the impact of age on Travel Insurance.
 We set the old, female and foreigner as the unprivileged groups for gender, age, and foreign status, respectively.
-Except the 'foreigner' in German, the DI values are near 1, indicating that the original datasets are unbiased on these sensitive features.
+Except for the 'foreigner' in German, the DI values are near 1, indicating that the original datasets are unbiased on these sensitive features.

 <div align="center"> <img src="./bias1.png" width = 300 /> </div>

 After the prediction of the LLMs,  we compute the EOD and AOD on these features.
-For ChatGPT and GPT-4, it indicates that they have bias in some special cases.
-For example, GPT-4 is more likely to give females wrong predictions (AOD is -0.273) on ccFraud dataset and prefer foreign workers on German dataset (EOD is 0.289), even though the original data is unbiased (DI closes to 1); on the German dataset, ChatGPT prefers to lend money to older people (EOD is 0.137).
-It's also interesting to note that the potential biases exist in both ChatGPT and GPT-4 are not completely consistent with each other ('gender' and 'age' in German, and 'gender' in ccFraud).
+For ChatGPT and GPT-4, it indicates that they have a bias in some special cases.
+For example, GPT-4 is more likely to give females wrong predictions (AOD is -0.273) on the ccFraud dataset and prefer foreign workers on the German dataset (EOD is 0.289), even though the original data is unbiased (DI close to 1); on the German dataset, ChatGPT prefers to lend money to older people (EOD is 0.137).
+It's also interesting to note that the potential biases that exist in both ChatGPT and GPT-4 are not completely consistent with each other ('gender' and 'age' in German, and 'gender' in ccFraud).

 <div align="center"> <img src="./bias2.png" width = 400 /> </div>

 ## Acknowledgements
-This project is built upon the following open-source projects, and we really thanks for them:
+This project is built upon the following open-source projects, and we are really thankful for them:

 - [**Llama 2**](https://github.com/facebookresearch/llama)
 - [**PIXIU**](https://github.com/chancefocus/PIXIU)
 - [**LLMindCraft**](https://github.com/XplainMind/LLMindCraft)

 ## Disclaimer
-This project are provided for **academic and educational purposes** only.
+This project is provided for **academic and educational purposes** only.
 We do not take responsibility for any issues, risks, or adverse consequences that may arise from the use of this project.

 ## Citation
 If our project has been helpful for your work, please cite as follows: